 Cocos Plate - 2,900,000 sq km

 The Cocos Plate is a minor plate that stretches for 2.9 million square km.
-It is geographically located off of western Central America.
-The plate is around 23 million years old, which is young in tectonic plate terms.
+It is geographically located off the coast of western Central America.
+The plate is around 23 million years old, which is relatively young in tectonic plate terms.
 The formation of the Cocos Plate can be traced to seafloor spreading, which generally occurs at mid-ocean ranges.
-The shifting of the Cocos Plate underneath the North American Plate (these movements are called subduction) has resulted in a number of powerful earthquake eruptions in the area in recent history.
+The shifting of the Cocos Plate underneath the North American Plate (these movements are called subduction) led to several earthquakes in recent times.

 Caroline Plate - 1,700,000 sq km

-The Caroline Plate is a minor plate found in south Asia.
-It moves at a speed of around 87 mm every year.
+The Caroline Plate is a minor plate found in South Asia.
+It is moving at a speed of around 87 mm every year.

 Scotia Plate - 1,600,000 sq km